solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 #### Caller State

-Caller `state` is memory allocated for the `call` that belongs to the PublicKey that is issuing the `call`.
+Caller `state` is memory allocated for the `call` that belongs to the public key that is issuing the `call`.
 This is the caller's context.

 #### Instance State

-Instance `state` is memory that belongs to this instance.
-We may also need Module wide `state` as well.
+Instance `state` is memory that belongs to this contract instance.
+We may also need module-wide `state` as well.

 #### Participant State